soapy1/river/README.md

 The goal of this project is to prove out syncing environments from (park)[github.com/soapy1/park] to a volume.

+Canopy will sync environments from park to a given volume, so that the latest checkpoint for an environment is always available.

 This can be used by applications like jupyter to provision environments.

 ## Running